 Denise was formerly LARSS Program Director/ P.I. at NASA Langley Research Center.
 She managed the national recruitment of students, screening of applications and placement of up to 160 college students each year in paid internships with NASA Researchers through a NASA Langley Research Center/ Hampton University Cooperative Agreement.
 The program achieved national recognition under her management in a 2005 “Wall Street Journal” article on “America’s A-Plus Internships.”
 She also served as Center Director for the NASA Undergraduate Student Research Program.
 She was successfully awarded over $2,313,015 in NASA funding and external sponsorships while at the Center.

 Denise managed the training and development program at Alcoa Howmet Castings (now Arconic) in Hampton, VA.
-She has provided training for organizations that include the U.S. Foreign Science and Information Technology Center, the Norfolk Naval Shipyard and the U.S. Marine Corps at Camp Elmore.
-She has 20 years of teaching experience at colleges and universities that include Florida Institute of Technology, Thomas Nelson Community College, Hampton University, Troy University and Golden Gate University.
+She provided training for organizations that include the U.S. Foreign Science and Information Technology Center, the Norfolk Naval Shipyard and the U.S. Marine Corps at Camp Elmore.
+She has over 20 years of teaching experience at colleges and universities that include Florida Institute of Technology, Thomas Nelson Community College, Hampton University, Troy University and Golden Gate University.

 MGT 5013 Organizational Behavior

 MGT 5073 Current Topics in Telemedicine, Mobile Health and eHealth